 Dr Ghayur Ayub

-— The writer is senior columnist based in London
+— The writer is contributing columnist, based in London, UK.